vCloud-DFTBA/Viettel-Digital-Talent-2023/10. GK/LeMinhDuc/README.md

 - However, this approach sacrifices the high availability of the load balancer.
 If the host goes down, the load balancer will be unavailable.
 I also lose nice features provided by nginx's `upstream` module like load-balancing policies, weights and health checks.

 - One solution might be looping through the list of hosts to generate the `nginx` configuration file.
 If I had more time, I would try this looping technique with Ansible Jinja2 template.

+- Each host I will deploy a Grafana Agent to collect metrics and logs from the services.
+The Agent will then push the data to the centralized Prometheus server.

+- Each service will register logging to Fluentd, which is on its own host.
+Fluentd will then push the logs to the centralized Elasticsearch server.

 ### 3.2.
 GitHub Actions Workflow